madsehansen/MediocreProgramming/Material/UnitTests/unit_test.md

   * If tests are not maintained, the benefits are quickly lost and code degrades

 ## Other automatic tests
-- Component tests
-- System tests
-- Other tests that can be automated
-- All tests shall be minimal to check what needs to be checked at this level

 ### Component tests
 - These test full subsystems/components